 The Dean, in cooperation with the Departmental Chair, will establish and chair a Selection Committee.
 The Committee is normally composed of the Departmental Chair and two faculty members.
-When there are not sufficient faculty members in the department, the Dean, in consultation with the President, invites faculty from other departments.
+The Dean, in consultation with the President, invites faculty from other departments.
 In exceptional cases an outsider from the appropriate academic field may be invited.